Ignore Drift, Embrace Simplicity: Constrained Nonlinear Control through Driftless Approximation: Discussion

 It is interesting to examine whether other driftless approximations will provide guarantees similar to \eqref{eq:vn_bound} and \eqref{eq:vn_rec}.
 In particular, the matrix $g_0$ is only one possible driftless approximation, and it is perhaps more natural to use $g(x_{tg})$ or $g(x_{eq})$ instead to construct \eqref{eq:Driftless}, where $x_{eq}$ is an equilibrium state of \eqref{eq:System}, assuming one exists.
 In this context, there exist a number of avenues to extend the techniques in this paper, and we discuss some of these below.

 \begin{itemize}[label = $\bullet$, leftmargin = 1.2em]

 \item \emph{Finite-horizon and resilient control:} While this paper focused on achieving a target state over an infinite horizon, the sequence of time instants $\{t_n\}$ can be suitably modified to achieve a target state in a prescribed finite time $t_f$.
 For instance, we may choose $t_n = t_f\left(\frac{a^n-1}{a^n}\right)$ for some $a > 1$ such that $\lim_{n \to \infty} t_n = t_f$ and $\lim_{n \to \infty} \Delta t_n = 0$.
 This sequence converges geometrically to $t_f$, and hence the corresponding sequence of inputs can be shown to have bounded energy, which is not true for \eqref{eq:un}.
-The property of bounded energy can be exploited to design resilient nonlinear systems in the context of \cite{BO22b, PO25b}, which we will describe in detail in a forthcoming paper.
+Such a property can be exploited to design resilient nonlinear systems in the context of \cite{BO22b, PO25b}, which we will describe in detail in a forthcoming paper.

 \item \emph{Systems subject to bounded disturbances:} In the same spirit as relaxing Assumption \ref{asm:ctrb}, we note that nonlinear systems subject to bounded disturbances or noise might also be stabilized to a neighborhood of the target state using the sequence of inputs \eqref{eq:un}, with bounded steady-state error.
 The bound in \eqref{eq:vn_bound} may then be directly affected by the bound on the disturbance.